franzheidl/bemify/README.md

 ### Configuration Options

 bemify uses some configuration variables where to adjust the block-element and the state separator, as well as the state prefix.
-To overwrite bemify's config with your own configuration file, import your configuration AFTER importing bemify, BUT BEFORE calling the mixins.
+To overwrite bemify's config with your own configuration file, just import your variables before using one of the mixins.

+    @import "your-variables";
     @import "bemify";
-    @import "my_config";

     @include block('my-block') {
         …